Free Mississippi payroll tax calculator (and MS tax rates)

 6. Subtract Post-Tax Deductions.
 Many of your employees won’t have post-tax deductions, which can be anything from garnishments like child support to life insurance.
 But for the ones that do, you will need to make a deduction here and send the deduction to the appropriate jurisdiction.

-Mississippi (MS) state payroll taxes in 2024
+Mississippi state payroll taxes in 2024

 The state has adopted a single rate for individual tax purposes on income in excess of $10,000.
 Starting in 2024, the rate lowers to 4.7 percent, down from the initial rate of 5 percent that was set in 2023.
+No cities within Mississippi charge any additional municipal income taxes, so it’s pretty simple to calculate this part of your employees’ withholding.

 Mississippi state unemployment insurance (SUI)